awsdocs/aws-proton-user-guide/doc_source/security-iam-awsmanpol.md

 This policy includes the following permissions\.

-This managed policy provides administrative access to the Proton APIs and AWS Management Console\.
+This managed policy provides administrative access to the AWS Proton APIs and AWS Management Console\.

 ```
 {